 Photo via Craft Buds

-Here are a few suggestions for how to keep fabric from fading, the natural way:
+Here are suggestions for how to naturally keep fabric from fading:

 Add a tablespoon of salt to the wash, and the chloride will help our clothing pack a colorful punch when it comes out of the dryer.
 The reason?
 Chloride found in salt actually helps to seal the color in fabrics, thus keeping it from fading.
 Try this out on your finished quilts to keep the colors bright, or treat your clothing.
 Everything, including handmade garments, should come out of the wash with all of its color intact.